Clark University: Founding and early history

 Jonas G. Clark died in 1900, leaving gifts to the university and campus library, but reserving half of his estate for the foundation of an undergraduate college.
 This had been strongly opposed by President Hall in years past, but Clark College opened in 1902, managed independently of Clark University.
 Clark College and Clark University had different presidents until Hall's retirement in 1920.
 Clark University began admitting women after Clark's death, and the first female PhD in psychology was awarded in 1908.
 Early PhD students in psychology were ethnically diverse, with several early graduates being Japanese.
 In 1920, Francis Sumner became the first African American to earn a PhD in psychology.

-Clark University, along with Stanford and Johns Hopkins, was one of the fourteen founding members of the Association of American Universities, an organization of universities with the most prestigious profiles in research and graduate education, and was one of only three New England universities, along with Harvard and Yale, to be a founding member.
-Clark withdrew its membership in 1999, citing a conflict with its mission.
+In 1900, Clark University was one of the fourteen founding members of the Association of American Universities, an organization of universities with the most prestigious profiles in research and graduate education, alongside two other New England universities, Harvard and Yale.
+Clark withdrew its membership in 1999, citing changes to its mission.

 Clark Lectures

 Group photo 1909 in front of Clark University.
 Front row: Sigmund Freud, G. Stanley Hall, Carl Jung; back row: Abraham A. Brill, Ernest Jones, Sándor Ferenczi.

-In order to celebrate the 20th anniversary of Clark's opening, President Hall invited a number of leading thinkers to the university.
-Among them was Sigmund Freud who, accompanied by Carl Jung, delivered his five famous "Clark Lectures" there over the course of five days in September 1909, introducing psychoanalysis to an American audience.
-This was Freud's only visit to the United States.
+In 1909, as a celebration of Clark's 20th anniversary as an institution, President Hall invited a number of leading thinkers to the university.
+Among them was Sigmund Freud who, accompanied by Carl Jung, delivered his five lectures on themes such as trauma and sexual repression.
+The ideas that Freud presented at Clark were criticized in the U.S and his visit to Clark was Freud's only visit to the United States. with skeptical beliefs, such as those of Hall, who believed that Freud's theory of psychoanalysis could impact the human moral compass.
 Clark granted Freud an honorary degree, which hangs in the Sigmund Freud House in Vienna, Austria.
 It was one of the few official distinctions Freud received during his lifetime.